washingtonstateuniversity/hrswp-plugin-documents/README.md

 ## Description

+This plugin creates a Document custom post type to help create and manage a document library.
+Documents provide a static permalink that serves a selected document, presumably a PDF or other download-only document.
+It also allows setting the static permalink to point to an external resource.
+Files uploaded to a Document post are added to the media library following the default WordPress process.

 ## Installation

-This plugin is not in the WordPress plugins directory.
-You have to install it manually either with SFTP or from the WordPress plugins screen:

-1. [Download the latest version from GitHub](https://github.com/washingtonstateuniversity/hrswp-plugin-documents/archive/stable.zip) and rename the .zip file to: `hrswp-plugin-documents.zip`.
+1. [Download the latest version from GitHub](https://github.com/washingtonstateuniversity/hrswp-plugin-documents/releases/latest) and rename the .zip file to: `hrswp-plugin-documents.zip`.
-2. From here you can either extract the files into your plugins directory via SFTP or navigate to the Plugins screen in the admin area of your site to upload it through the plugin uploader (steps 3-5).
+2. Either extract the files into your plugins directory via SFTP or navigate to the Plugins screen in the admin area of your site to upload it through the plugin uploader (steps 3-5).
 3. Select Plugins > Add New and then select the "Upload Plugin" button.
 4. Select "Browse" and locate the downloaded .zip file for the plugin (it **must** be a file in .zip format) on your computer.
 Select "Install Now."
 5. You should receive a message that the plugin installed correctly.
-Select "Activate Plugin" or return to the plugins page to activate later.
+6. Select "Activate Plugin" or return to the plugins page to activate later.

 ### Updates

 Please note that this plugin will not update automatically and will not notify of new available updates.
 It is your responsibility to make sure you stay up to date with the latest version.

-### Deactivating and Deleting: Plugin Data

 ## For Developers